There’s certainly no shortage of recipes for beef brisket on the internet and elsewhere.

 Corned Beef Brisket and Cabbage.

 You would think that all those different treatments would exhaust the subject, but this versatile cut offers numerous opportunities.
 It also offers numerous challenges.
-Any home cook can take advantage of the brisket’s relatively low cost.
+There was a time not so long ago when any home cook could take advantage of the brisket’s relatively low cost.
+The pandemic created a ripple effect in the meat processing industry, so we are living in a Brave New World.
 On the other hand, we have always depended on pitmasters to tackle the greater than average difficulty of converting all that tough collagen to gelatin.
+Their prices are going to go up too, you can count on it.
+Regardless of price, at least we can now do it on our own.

 As sous vide becomes demystified, tenderization of this hard working muscle becomes more achievable for the general public.
 Pitmasters still hold the edge when it comes to experience and superlative flavor, but even they are starting to admit that sous vide has something to offer.
 What was once dismissed as “boiling food in a bag” has finally earned some degree of legitimacy.
 Resist as we traditionalists might, the ongoing effort to improve results demands a certain amount of open-mindedness.